 What is “Managed Services”?

-Managed Services is an IT service model that leverages remote monitoring and management software and processes to deliver ongoing maintenance and support proactively and remotely.
-The onsite service component typically includes network/desktop administration, physical hardware issues and business-technology consulting and planning.
+Managed Services is an IT service model that utilizes monitoring and management software and processes to leverage resources and deliver ongoing maintenance and proactive support both onsite and remotely.
+The onsite service component typically includes network/desktop administration, physical hardware issues, and business-technology consulting and planning.

 What is a Managed Services Provider (MSP)?